rulerdo/vmanage_api/README.md

 There are no mandatory parameters, if none provided then it will be assumed to be a GET request, NO payload, TABLE printing and the '/device/monitor' resource

-Please mind that most of the POST, PUT or DELETE requests will require the use of the --payload argument
+Please mind that most of the POST, PUT or DELETE requests will require the use of the --payload argument, body to upload needs to be saved on the config/payload.json file, a sample user is saved there now as an example

 Pre-build print options are only available for GET requests, other methods will only display a success or fail message